 The community paid to have the book redone, all proceeds to go to the Jessie scholarship fund for other eager young writers, many of whom were present daily.
 A delightful legacy indeed.

 Anna welcomed everyone.
-She was a natural at placing guests and new arrivals at ease.
+She was a natural at placing regulars and new arrivals at ease.
 Hiring her was the best move Frank ever made.
-Youthful, vibrant, seeker of life, that summed up a part of who she was.
+Youthful, vibrant, a seeker of life, that summed up a part of who she was.
 Loving and caring following closely behind.

 Other’s held the position before her, showing xenophobic tendencies (stranger fearing) as he described them.
 Not so Anna, thankfully.
 Every visitor to his humble abode was welcomed with open arms.
 He found her a constant delight, refreshing, open.